I was charged with sexual battery. What is that?

 Don’t roll over.
 Have someone advocate for you.

 A conviction of sexual battery can have a life long effect on your life.
 Not only do you face jail time, you also have to participate in the Sex Offender Registry.
-The lawyers at Kurtz and Blum will fight for you.
+The sex crime lawyers at Kurtz & Blum, PLLC will fight for you.
 We will challenge the weak points in their case and make sure we get the best result possible.
-Call Kurtz and Blum now.
+Call Kurtz & Blum, PLLC now.